 Instructions

-Fully submerge the lemon balm in alcohol.
+Next, fully submerge the lemon balm in alcohol.

 Make sure to date and label your bottle so you know what it is!
-Store the tincture cool, dark place, away from direct sunlight.
+Store the herbal tincture cool, dark place, away from direct sunlight.

 How long does lemon balm tincture last?